NYC Bucket List (From a Local!)

 Unique Activities

 Are you looking for some unique activities to add to your NYC bucket list?
 These are perfect for repeat visitors who have been to NYC before and have already done all of the classic tourist attractions.
+If you want to get a little off the beaten path and discover more of New York, these are my top picks!

 - See a performance at the Metropolitan Opera

-- Go out for karaoke in Koreatown
+- Go out for karaoke in Koreatown (maybe after a Korean BBQ dinner?)

 - Splurge on a helicopter ride over Manhattan